pulumi/docs/content/docs/intro/concepts/state.md

 The filesystem or cloud storage backend allows you to store state locally on your machine, or remotely with your cloud storage provider.
 For self-managed backends, state management including backup, sharing, and team access synchronization is entirely up to you.
-Pulumi built the `pulumi.com` backend to solve all of these problems "out of the box", but we understand that some users prefer to have more control.
+Pulumi built the Pulumi Service backend to solve all of these problems "out of the box", but we understand that some users prefer to have more control.